-- Call the COD Work Experience Office at (760) 776-0185 for information, if you would like to register prior to orientation. - Attend one of the required orientation sessions listed in the Work Experience section of the current class schedule. - Go to the Work Experience Office and complete the required paperwork.
-(Eastern Valley students may attend the orientation at Indio High School and complete their paperwork at the EVC CalWORKs Outreach Office at The Commercenter in Indio).
+- Call the COD Work Experience Office at (760) 776-0186 for information and an application. - Students must attend one of the required orientation sessions listed in the Work Experience section of the current class schedule. - Go to the Work Experience Office (SE corner of the Dining Hall) and complete the required paperwork.

-More information is available through the Office of Vocational Education, (760) 773-2508.
-The office is open Monday through Friday from 8:30 a.m. to 5:00 p.m.
+More information is available through the Work Experience Office (760) 776-0186.
+The office is open Monday through Friday from 8:00 a.m. to 5:00 p.m.